Shetland bus: Kåre Iversen

 Kåre Emil Iversen, (10 October 1918 – 22 August 2001), was born in Flatanger Municipality, Norway.
 He was the son of a sea pilot and had joined his father on the pilot boat.
 When the Germans attacked Norway he was a fisherman and soon joined the underground army.
 His activities were discovered by the Germans and he had to leave the country.
 He and three other men escaped to Shetland in August 1941 with his father's boat, the 42-foot Villa II.
 From Shetland he was transferred to England where he joined and trained with the Kompani Linge.
-He was among the men Larsen choose as crew on M/B Arthur and sailed several tours with Larsen.
+He was among the men Larsen chose as crew on M/B Arthur and sailed several tours with Larsen.
 He was crewman on M/B Siglaos, M/B Feie, M/B Harald and M/B Heland.
 In December 1943, he joined the crew on the submarine chaser Hessa as engineer, under command of Petter Salen.
 When Hessa was under repair, Iversen served as engineer on Vigra and did one tour on a Norwegian Navy MTB.
 When Hessa was back again he rejoined the crew and stayed there until the war ended.
 Kåre Iversen did 57 tours across the North Sea, most of them as engineer.
 On 6 December 1944, he married the Scalloway girl Christine 'Cissie' Slater.
 They stayed in Scalloway after the war and had three daughters.
 In 1996, Shetland Times Ltd. published Iversen's memoirs, I Was a Shetland Bus Man, which was reprinted in 2004, with a new introduction and the title Shetland Bus Man.